shubhamchhanwal042/sample/README.md

 temp = n;
 while(temp>0)
 {
-//determines the last digit from the number
+//determines the last digit from the numbers
 last = temp % 10;
 //calculates the power of a number up to digit times and add the resultant to the sum variable
 sum +=  (Math.pow(last, digits));